IhateCreatingUserNames2/MaiMai/README.md

 If adding fixed NPCs to your scene:
 - The UI is **not required**.
-- Agent Name and System Prompt can be configured by attaching `AiAgentInteraction.cs` to the NPC GameObject.
+- Agent Name and System Prompt can be configured by attaching `AiAgentInteraction.cs` to the NPC GameObject and TOGGLING IS FIXED ON.

 #